chrisflemming/chrisflemming.github.io/content/blog/20240915-whl-tsp/index.md

 ![WHL Route Map](whl_tsp_route.png)

 Looks great!
-From the map and total distance, my gut feeling is that isn't feasible to do in the space of one year.
+From the map and total distance, my gut feeling is that it isn't feasible to do in the space of one year.
 Let's try validating that with some back-of-the-envelope calculations.

 Let's assume you need seven hours of sleep per night, and another three hours per day for meals and other miscellaneous activities.
 Let's also assume that you want to spend a minimum of three hours at each site to take it in - this doesn't seem like enough, but would be the bare minimum.
 Travel time is a difficult one.
 Commercial passenger jets cruise at speeds of around 950 km/h, surface-based transport is much slower than this of course.
 Let's assume an average travel time of 200 km/h, this still seems high but we have to make do.